City of Davis, CA

 This is another way to mulch that is highly effective, non-toxic way to subdue annual grasses and weeds.

-First, wet the soil.
+- First, wet the soil.
 Then lay thick layers of overlapping newspaper.
-Wet the newspaper to keep it in place. | Then apply organic mulch. | For tougher weeds, use cardboard. |
+Wet the newspaper to keep it in place.

-Soil solarization is a nonpesticidal method of controlling soilborne pests by placing UV resistant plastic sheets on moist soil during the months of high temperature.
+Soil solarization is a non-pesticidal method of controlling soilborne pests by placing UV resistant plastic sheets on moist soil during the months of high temperature.
 The plastic sheets allow the suns heat to be trapped in the soil, heating the upper levels.
 This will increase the soils temperature to levels that kill most weed seeds and seedlings.
 This process also improves the soil structure and increases the amount of Nitrogen and other essential plant nutrients.
 Large increases in plant growth often occur in solarized soil.
 In order to solarize your garden, you must cover the soil for 4 to 6 weeks during the hot period of the year when the soil will receive the maximum amount of direct sunlight.
 The best time to do this is in June and July.
 If this is done properly, the soil can reach a temperature of up to 160 degrees on the surface and up to 100 degrees 3 inches deep.
 Solarization is by far, the most effective way home gardeners have to reduce or eliminate soilborne garden pests.
 The benefits are healthier and more productive flower and vegetable gardens.
 This process is better for your plants and the environment since there are no pesticides used.